chatgut/URL-Shortener-Service/README.md

 # URL Shortener Service
-This is a URL shortener service built with SpringBoot and MongoDB.
+This is a microservice built with SpringBoot and MongoDB.

 ### Running the Application
 1. Clone this repository to your local machine: